taosdata/taos-tools/taosdump-user-manual.md

                              2017-10-01T00:00:00.000+0800 or
                              2017-10-0100:00:00.000+0800 or '2017-10-01
                              00:00:00.000+0800'
-  -B, --data-batch=DATA_BATCH   Number of data per insert statement.
-Default
+  -B, --data-batch=DATA_BATCH   Number of data per query/insert statement when
-                             value is 16384.
+                             backup/restore.
+Default value is 16384.
+If you see 'error actual dump .. batch ..' when backup or if you see 'WAL size exceeds limit' error when restore, please adjust the value to a smaller one and try.
+The workable value is related to the length of the row and type of table schema.
   -I, --inspect              inspect avro file content and print on screen -L, --loose-mode           Using loose mode if the table name and column name
                              use letter and number only.
 Default is NOT.
   -n, --no-escape            No escape char '`'.
 Default is using it.

-  -T, --thread_num=THREAD_NUM   Number of thread for dump in file.
+  -T, --thread-num=THREAD_NUM   Number of thread for dump in file.
 Default is
                              5.
   -g, --debug                Print debug info.
   -?, --help                 Give this help list